 There's a choice of surroundings to enjoy.
 You can take in the views from the paths high up in the woods, or have a stroll by the river or in the meadows.

 The unusually shaped walled garden is looked after by our staff and volunteers in partnership with members of the Bovey Tracey Climate Action group.
-It is closed at the moment due to upgrading and will be re-opening next summer.

 We now produce a wide range of fruit and vegetables.
 Read about the secret garden.